zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2013_infovis_lineup.md

 * W. C. Brinton.
 Graphic presentation.
 Brinton Associates, 1939.
 * S. Few.
 Show Me the Numbers: Designing Tables and Graphs to Enlighten.
 Analytics Press, 2nd edition, 2012.
 * J. Heer and G. G. Robertson.
 Animated transitions in statistical data graphics.
-IEEE Transactions on Visualization and * Computer Graphics (InfoVis '07), 13(6):1240-1247, 2007.
+IEEE Transactions on Visualization and * Computer Graphics (InfoVis), 13(6):1240-1247, 2007.
 * M. John, C. Tominski, and H. Schumann.
 Visual and analytical extensions for the table lens.
-In Proceedings of the SPIE Conference on Visualization and Data Analysis (VDA '08), 2008.
+In Proceedings of the SPIE Conference on Visualization and Data Analysis (VDA), 2008.
 * A. Inselberg.
 The plane with parallel coordinates.
 The Visual Computer, 1(4):69-91, 1985.
 * J. Mackinlay.
 Automating the design of graphical presentations of relational information.
 ACM Transactions on Graphics, 5(2):110-141, 1986.
 * T. Munzner, F. Guimbretière, S. Tasiran, L. Zhang, and Y. Zhou.
 TreeJuxtaposer: scalable tree comparison using Focus+Context with guaranteed visibility.
-In Proceedings of the ACM Conference on Computer Graphics and Interactive Techniques (SIGGRAPH '03), pages 453-462.
+In Proceedings of the ACM Conference on Computer Graphics and Interactive Techniques (SIGGRAPH), pages 453-462.
 ACM Press, 2003.
 * C. Park.
 Edward Tufte's ["Slopegraphs"](http://charliepark.org/slopegraphs/), 2011.
 * C. Park.
 A [slopegraph update](http://charliepark.org/a-slopegraph-update/), 2011.
 * R. Rao and S. K. Card.
 The table lens: merging graphical and symbolic representations in an interactive focus + context visualization for tabular information.
-In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '94), pages 318-322.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI), pages 318-322.
 ACM Press, 1994.
 * N. B. Robbins and R. M. Heiberger.
 Plotting Likert and other rating scales.
 In Proceedings of the 2011 Joint Statistical Meeting, 2011.
 * E. Tufte.
 The Visual Display of Quantitative Information.
 Graphics Press, 2nd edition, 1983.
 * E. Tufte.
 Envisioning information.
 Graphics Press, Cheshire Conn., 5th edition, 1995.